-When we look beneath the surface, warming ocean temperatures cause a variety of cascading harmful impacts on ocean ecosystems.
+When we look beneath the surface, warming waters cause a variety of harmful impacts that occur throughout ocean ecosystems.

-32. Ocean Temperatures & Wildlife
+30. Ocean Temperatures & Wildlife

 Ocean temperatures influence everything from marine animals' metabolic rates, to plants' ability to perform photosynthesis, to shifting sensitive predator-prey interactions.
+Without the help of science, many of us couldn't imagine how sensitive the oceans are to temperature change.